-Possible options for consideration;
+Possible options for consideration:

-- Provide a purpose built performance area for the staging of events - Retaining the screen of mature shrubs on its boundaries that separate from the Sport and Recreation zone by the shrub borders on the north and east - Integrate site of former nursery building with rest of area to ensure harmonious space - Refurbish old metal railings along The Canch footpath - Repair old stone wall on western boundary. - Relax mowing regimes to enhance amenity and wildlife values where appropriate
+- Provide a purpose built performance area for the staging of events. - Retaining the screen of mature shrubs on its boundaries that separate from the Sport and Recreation zone by the shrub borders on the north and east. - Refurbish old metal railings along The Canch footpath. - Repair old stone wall on western boundary. - Relax mowing regimes to enhance amenity and wildlife values where appropriate.